Let's use our imaginations for a moment.

 But completely unsustainable.

-Management says they have to go, and you, beloved HR representative, are the one who gets to deliver the news.
+Now, management says they have to go, and you, beloved HR representative, are the one who gets to deliver the news.

-Get Your Managers on Board
+1. Get Your Managers Onboard

 This is sort of the headline of the entire HR profession, right?
 Your ability to effect change and positive culture shifts in an organization will only go as far as managers will carry it.